-The risks of not complying with cookie requirements vary from one EU country to another depending on the enforcement/sanction powers of each data protection authority under national law.
 In France, the CNIL has the power to conduct on-site and on-line inspections that can be followed by administrative sanctions.
 In particular, the CNIL can issue a public warning or an enforcement notice asking the company to comply within a given period of time.
 If the company fails to comply with the terms of this notice, the CNIL may then initiate administrative proceedings which ultimately can lead to a fine or an obligation to cease the processing.

 What should companies do in advance of this enforcement action?

-As explained in our previous blog, cookie compliance is still very much a hot topic in Europe, with different countries amending their laws and DPAs issuing guidance or conducting enforcement actions.
+Cookie compliance is still very much a hot topic in Europe, with different countries amending their laws and DPAs issuing guidance or conducting enforcement actions.
 Therefore, companies should not wait until they are being investigated to put their house in order.
 Some basic steps can be taken to make sure you comply with the cookie requirements:

 - Audit your websites to find out what types of cookies (or other tracking devices) you use

 - Assess the level of intrusiveness of cookies and verify which cookies require prior consent

 For more information on cookie audits in France, the CNIL’s press release is available (in French) here.